nanoframework/nanoframework.github.io/content/architecture/nanoclr-stub-args.md

 ### NANOCLR_SET_AND_LEAVE, NANOCLR_CHECK_HRESULT and NANOCLR_EXIT_ON_SUCCESS

-Those `NANOCLR_CHECK_HRESULT` and `NANOCLR_EXIT_ON_SUCCESS` macros allow you to check if a function or an expressing is a failure or success and then as we've seen previously go to `nanoCLR_Cleanup`.
+Those `NANOCLR_CHECK_HRESULT` and `NANOCLR_EXIT_ON_SUCCESS` macros allow you to check if a call to a function or an expression has failed or succeeded and then, as we've seen previously, go to `nanoCLR_Cleanup`.
 This is used a lot when you are calling other similar function returning as well an `HRESULT`.

 ```cpp
 #define NANOCLR_CHECK_HRESULT(expr)					{ if(FAILED(hr = (expr))) NANOCLR_LEAVE(); }